Aligning Validation with Deployment in Spatial Prediction: Target-Weighted Cross-Validation: Simulation Studies and Case Study

 Prediction models were evaluated using the following validation procedures.

-Conventional non-spatial CV was implemented as leave-one-out CV (\textbf{LOOCV}) and as \textbf{random} $k$-fold \textbf{CV} ($k=10$).
-Spatial CV uses spatially structured folds generated by partitioning observation coordinates into $k=10$ clusters using $k$-means clustering \cite{schratz2024jss}; it was implemented as leave-one-block-out CV (\textbf{LOBOCV}).
-Additionally, we include two recently proposed CV methods that match validation distributions with prediction-distance (\textbf{Spatial kNNDM}) and feature-space distributions (\textbf{Feature kNNDM}, meaning $k$-nearest-neighbor distance matching; \cite{linnenbrink.2023.nndmcv}); the latter version is based on the first two principal components and is considered experimental.
+Conventional CV was implemented as \textbf{LOOCV} and random $k$-fold CV ($k=10$).
+Spatial CV uses spatially structured folds generated by partitioning observation coordinates into $k=10$ clusters using $k$-means clustering \citep{schratz2024jss}; it was implemented as leave-one-block-out CV (\textbf{LOBOCV}).